 The shirt and medal weren’t great in 2019, but apparently the shirt was made of recycled water bottles!

 I hope this post is helpful, and gives you a better idea of what the Paris Marathon is like.
-Feel free to send me any questions, whether in a comment, email, or DM!
+Feel free to leave any questions in the comments!

 For more about my Paris Marathon experience, check out my race recap.